Mini Cart 0

 Since the 1990s, mining operations in the DRC have been linked to human rights abuses.
 Armed groups, often beyond government control, dominate many mining sites, using profits to fund ongoing conflicts.
 As a result, the term “conflict minerals” has become synonymous with these resources.
 Minerals mined this way often find their way into the supply chains of multinational companies — and that’s precisely what the DRC government has accused Apple of.

 In case you missed it: Earlier in April, the DRC government, through its lawyers, issued a formal warning to Apple to stop using minerals illegally mined from its territory.
-The DRC hinted at possible legal action, demanding clarity regarding Apple’s supply chain and accusing the company of sourcing minerals from its embattled eastern region.
+The DRC hinted at possible legal action, demanding clarity regarding Apple’s supply chain and accusing the company of sourcing minerals from its embattled Eastern region.
 As expected, Apple denied sourcing from areas where human rights violations occur, asserting that it conducts business ethically and responsibly by sourcing minerals from the DRC and its neighbouring countries.

 It appeared a legal battle was on the horizon, but the DRC did not follow through with further action (as known to the public) raising questions about whether the initial concerns go beyond human rights violations in mineral procurement.